GoogleCloudPlatform/cloud-spanner-samples/README.md

+# Cloud Spanner Banking Application

-A sample banking application built using Cloud Spanner.
+This repository contains a sample banking application built using Cloud Spanner.

-# Running the App Locally
+## How to run the application locally

 NOTE: Requires gcloud, mvn, grpc_cli installed.